-Your parents will receive information home from your teachers once every half-term, informing them of both your progress and attitude to learning in all of your subjects.
-Prizes will be given for those who are succeeding, and interventions will be put in place for those who need them: the Year 8 team examines all data carefully.
+Your parents will receive information home from your teachers once every half-term informing them of your progress and using our new Character For Learning criteria.
+Rewards will be issued for those who are succeeding and interventions in place for those who need support.
+The Year 8 team will examine all the data extremely carefully.

 Lastly, your final challenge is to be in school every day.
 You will give yourself every possible advantage to succeed and achieve being in school, in front of the class teacher every single day.
 Your attendance is vitally important to your studies and success in them but also to build your resilience and determination.
 Being committed to being in school every day says a lot about you as a character that success can be built upon.

 "All our dreams can come true, if we have the courage to pursue them."